hoa-nguyen-bk/The-flying-bookstore-dashboard-fe/README.md

 ## Documentation

-The documentation for the Soft UI Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/vue/overview/soft-ui-dashboard/?ref=readme-vsud).
+The documentation for the The Flying Bookstore dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/vue/overview/soft-ui-dashboard/?ref=readme-vsud).

 ### What's included